The number platforms to build an ecommerce store is mind numbing.

 Other ecommerce platforms mostly have the ecommerce side doing marvelously but the content side having one or two hiccups.
 I’d never run a content-heavy site using Shopify.
 It’s just not built for it.

-With WP, you get great content management and ecommerce.
-When it comes to CMSes, WordPress rules leading other CMSes at about 60% of the market share.
+With WP, you get great content management and ecommerce functionality.
+WordPress is the leading content management system, with about 60% of the market share.
 When it comes to ecommerce, it tops too.
 More online stores are on a WP plugin than any other platform.

 WP also allows headless ecommerce.
-That’s the ability to mix and match platforms to get the online store of your imaginations.
+That’s the ability to mix and match platforms to get the online store of your imagination.
+It keeps the ecommerce engine separate.
 That’s why I like the BigCommerce plugin for WP – great ecommerce and amazing content management.
 This is the way of the future; it will change a lot of things in the coming years.